-Given the overwhelming restrictions SB 295 imposes on voter registration and that the bill, if enacted, will result in a violation of voter registration organizations' rights under the First Amendment, we strongly urge you to vote against this misguided legislation.
+Given the overwhelming restrictions SB 295 imposes on voter registration and that the bill, if enacted, will result in a violation of voter registration organizations' rights under the First Amendment, we strongly urge you to veto changes to SRDs and the absentee ballot deadline.
 Thank you for considering these points.